David Baddiel: TV at Channel 4

-Other interests
+Political views and philanthropy

 Politics

 Baddiel is a Labour Party voter, but does not describe himself as a "Labour supporter".
 He has said, "I would never support a political party like that, regardless of what I believe personally.
 My job is to be funny and that might involve me being funny at the expense of whoever's stepped in shit that week."

 In February 2016, Baddiel commented on the election of Jeremy Corbyn as Labour leader: "I think it's interesting to think that we've got a proper left-wing Labour politician.
 My main thing about Corbyn is I think the scaremongering about him by the right-wing press is so absurd it makes me want to support Corbyn, even though in some ways I might not.
 Some of the people around him I personally wouldn't trust but I think he himself is a decent man."

 In April 2017, Baddiel wrote an article for The Guardian in which he was critical of Ken Livingstone's comments regarding Adolf Hitler and Zionism, but also made it clear that he was not a Zionist and that he disagreed with "religion being the basis for statehood" and what he called "the appalling actions of the present Israeli government".

 In March 2018, Baddiel appeared on Daily Politics, in which he described antisemitism as "sort of invisible" to Corbyn and others on the political left because they are focused on "fighting the good fight against capitalism".

 In February 2020, he told The Guardian that Holocaust denial is "a direct way of saying Jews are liars, Jews have tricked the world for their own gain, Jews are the most evil, pernicious race that exist".
 He further said, "It is hate speech.
 There's no other conclusion.”

 In February 2021, Baddiel's non-fiction book Jews Don't Count was published by The Times Literary Supplement.
-The book is largely about the alleged double standards extensively employed (either knowingly or unknowingly) by anti-racists when dealing with antisemitism, detailing how "a sacred circle is drawn around those whom the progressive modern left are prepared to go into battle for, and it seems as if the Jews aren't in it".
-Much of the book consists of examples used as evidence that such progressives have a blind spot when it comes to antisemitism.
+The book asserts that double standards are extensively employed (either knowingly or unknowingly) by anti-racists when dealing with antisemitism, stating that "a sacred circle is drawn around those whom the progressive modern left are prepared to go into battle for, and it seems as if the Jews aren't in it".
+Much of the book consists of examples which the author argues are evidence that such progressives have a blind spot when it comes to antisemitism.

+In 2024, Baddiel launched his podcast "A Muslim and a Jew Go There" with Sayeeda Warsi.